Yes: Oracle has rolled out a formal LMS/GLAS program to audit for Java.

-What Oracle is doing, according to Specifics About Java Usage Metrics, is collecting installation data via Java’s auto-updater that is running throughout your organization.
+According to Specifics About Java Usage Metrics, Oracle is collecting installation data via Java’s auto-updater that is running throughout your organization.
 Think spyware.
-Oracle sales people take this data, do a bit of research on your company, and reach out in an escalating approach that ends up feeling like an audit.
+Oracle sales people take this data, do a bit of research on your company, and reach out in an escalating approach that feels like an audit.

 There is no difference between this sales-centric racket and a formal audit if the result is being duped into over-purchasing.
 Oracle’s standard path to enforcing intellectual property is its audit organization and the subsequent nomination to Oracle Legal where necessary to dislodge a stubborn customer.
 For Java, subscriptions are secured through attrition.